Heaton Park

-Heaton Park is a public park in Prestwich Bury, England, covering an area of over 600 acre.
+Heaton Park is a public park in Higher Blackley, Manchester, Greater Manchester, England, covering an area of over 600 acre.
 The park includes the grounds of a Grade I listed, neoclassical 18th century country house, Heaton Hall.
 The hall, remodelled by James Wyatt in 1772, is now only open to the public on an occasional basis as a museum and events venue.
 It is the biggest park in Greater Manchester, and also one of the largest municipal parks in Europe.

 Heaton Park was sold to Manchester City Council in 1902 by the 5th Earl of Wilton.
 It has one of the United Kingdom's few concrete towers, the Heaton Park BT Tower.

 The park was renovated as part of a millennium project partnership between the Heritage Lottery Fund and Manchester City Council at a cost of over £10 million.
 It contains an 18-hole golf course, a boating lake, an animal farm, a pitch and putt course, a golf driving range, woodlands, ornamental gardens, an observatory, an adventure playground, a Papal monument and a volunteer-run tram system and museum, and is listed Grade II by Historic England.
 It has the only flat green bowling greens in Manchester, built for the 2002 Commonwealth Games.